yogiprayoga1313/madness-auto/README.md

 - Bot will display status for each process
 - If already checked in today, bot will notify
 - Swap and add liquidity transaction hashes will be displayed
+- Don't forget to update your referral code in `autoReff.js`

 ## License